-A collection of documents, objects and photographs from World War II of Hamilton, Ontario, Canada.
+A collection of documents, objects and photographs of Hamilton, Ontario, Canada from the Second World War.

-With the outbreak of World War II, the people of Hamilton came together at all levels of society to support the war effort.
+With the outbreak of the Second World War, the people of Hamilton came together at all levels of society to support the war effort.
 Men, women, the elderly and the youth of the "Ambitious City" worked in factories, collected scrap and salvage materials, and participated in many community led initiatives.

 Army, air force and navy personnel travelled from all parts of the country and from abroad by rail, air and by ship.
 The growth of industry and people was great, and the city of Hamilton welcomed both the changes and the soldiers with open arms.
 The citizens opened their doors and their hearts to the young men travelling far from their homes, billeting with families, attending dinners with their new friends, and opening canteens to provide food and comforts to make Hamilton feel like home.